adomokos/climb_that_mountain/blog/2018/06/haskell-stack-vs-stackage-explained.md

 # Haskell Stack vs. Stackage - Explained

 I am sitting in the Denver Airport terminal, waiting for my flight to take home from [Lambda Conf 2018](https://lambdaconf2018.dryfta.com/en/) to Chicago.
-This conference was the best I have attended in recent years.
-The quality of the talks, the friendliness of presenters and the attendees is just something I have not seen in a long time.
+This conference was the best I have attended in recent years: the quality of the talks, the friendliness of presenters and the attendees is just something I have not seen in a long time.

 I set down next to a guy ([Dan Burton](https://github.com/DanBurton) to be exact) with my lunch a couple of days ago and I started a conversation with him.
-When we chatted about open source, he mentioned he works on Stackage.
-Now, I heard about it, and I asked him to tell me more.
+When we chatted about open source, he mentioned he works on [Stackage](https://www.stackage.org).
+I heard about it, but I asked him to tell me more.
 I learned quite a bit, I figured others would benefit from having this information, hence the idea of this blog post was born.

 [Stack](https://docs.haskellstack.org/en/stable/README/) came along a couple of years ago to save us all from "Cabal Hell".
 I never had to experience it as I started learning Haskell only two years ago, long after Stack and Stackage was born.
 But understanding what they provide helps me appreciate it even more.